Motor Offence?

 To prosecute you, the authorities have to show that you were both:

-Do I need an NIP (Notice of Intended Prosecution) for Driving While Disqulified?
+Do I need an NIP (Notice of Intended Prosecution) for Driving While Disqualified?

 No, there is no requirement for an NIP for Driving Whilst Disqualified.